WadeP6970/johnricco.github.io/_posts/2017-4-4-python-html.md

         return(self.tables)
 ```

-The gist is that it uses `BeautifulSoup` to parse the HTML, loops over each to record any `colspan` and `rowspan` attributes, and then makes note of these when filling in data for following cells.
+The gist is that it uses `BeautifulSoup` to parse the HTML, loops over each cell to record any `colspan` and `rowspan` attributes, and then makes note of these when filling in data for following cells.

 Let's say we wanted to try this with that SSA table from above.
 We would do the following: